Welcome to our review of the best canvas tents currently on the market!

 The large D-shaped door at the entrance of the tent is covered by an awning which can keep you dry getting in and out of the tent.
 Climbing in and out of the back of the truck to access your tent means it probably is not a good solution for campers with mobility issues.

-Once you open the door and climb inside, the space inside the tent is remarkable with plenty of headroom under the tunnel-shaped cotton duck canvas with a five-foot ceiling.
+Once you open the door and climb inside, there is tons of space inside the tent with plenty of headroom under the tunnel-shaped cotton duck canvas with a five-foot ceiling.
 The tent comes with inner storage pockets which are always handy.

 As a canvas tent, we would expect to find quality, durable materials capable of being used throughout the year, and that’s true for his truck tent model.